 Pakistani mango fruit worth is more than any other country due to its special characteristics like size, color, taste, fiber, and juice content.
 But, on the other hand, it can be said very sadly that poor management practices of mango fruit after harvest are being practices like physical damage during harvesting, unavailability of the packing shed, poor transport, attack of fungal diseases, bruises, strains, or latex on mango fruit.
-This all-poor management or post-harvest practices makes less worthy for domestic as well as for export purpose.
+This all-poor management or post-harvest practices makes it less worthy for domestic as well as for export purposes.
 In this article, I will discuss the postharvest management of mango fruit.
 There are the following outlines,

 - When mango fruit is harvested